snarfed/bridgy-fed/docs/source/design.md

 <a href="../_static/diagram-overview.png">
   <img src="../_static/diagram-overview.png" alt="overview diagram" class="right" /></a>

-At its core, Bridgy Fed is a middleman.
+At its core, Bridgy Fed is an intermediary.
 It doesn't provide its own social network, protocol, data format, or anything else.
 It's just a proxy that translates between existing social networking protocols, currently [IndieWeb](https://indieweb.org/), [ActivityPub](https://activitypub.rocks/), and [AT Protocol](https://atproto.com/).
 It receives events and activities, translates them from one protocol to the others, and sends them back out.

 That sounds simple, but [protocols are complicated](https://fed.brid.gy/docs#compare), as is [translating between them](https://fed.brid.gy/docs#router).
 If there's one key to understanding Bridgy Fed, it's this: Bridgy Fed *abstracts* across protocols.
 We implement each protocol, but we try hard to keep the rest of our logic and code as *generic* as possible.
 When we get an incoming activity, we immediately convert it to a common internal format, operate on that, and only translate it out of that internal format when we're ready to send it back out.